pelwer1/Deal-Init/readme.txt

 The script only has a few options:

-!deal-init [ --help ] [--reset ] [ --show ] [ --onlyto string ]
+!deal-init [ --help ] [--reset ] [ --show ] [ --onlyto --string ]
 (no args) Deals cards to turn order and sorts by suit.
 --help : Displays the help.
 --reset : Reset the deck and shuffle.
-Use at the start of a new scene or encounter to start the deck fresh --show : Shows the current contents of the deck, discard pile, and turn order (hand) --onlyto string : Deal initiative only to tokens that contain string.
-Overwrites init if token is on hold
+Use at the start of a new scene or encounter to start the deck fresh --show : Shows the current contents of the deck, discard pile, and turn order (hand) --onlyto --string : Deal initiative only to token names that contain "string".
+Overwrites init if token is on hold.
+Case sensitive.

-I personally use 2 macros to call the script that look like this:
+I personally use 3 macros to call the script that look like this:
 "New Scene"
 !deal-init --reset
 !deal-init